 Skip to main content

-The Short Drop
+The Short Drop - Pure Adrenaline

 This was my first book using Kindle App on my tablet and it was the best choice I could’ve ever made.
 Named by Goodreads the Best Book of December 2015, The Short Drop is an adrenaline-filled thriller which I wasn’t able to put down.

-Matthew FitzSimmons presents us with a good and intelligent story, with deep characters with whom we easily identify ourselves.
-The plot is a tad complicated, yet, it’s easy to follow, everything happens so quickly and the ending will most likely blow your mind, in a good way.
 It’s not that the story is absolutely unique or that you’ve never heard of any story like that.
-Instead, it’s the way you are conducted and made to think along the way that pulls you in and keeps you there.
-As any good mystery book, nothing is what it appears to be, and no one is who they claim to be.
+Instead, how you are conducted and made to think along the way pulls you in and keeps you there.
+Like any good mystery book, nothing is what it appears to be, and no one is who they claim to be.

-I strongly recommended this one.
+I strongly recommend this one.

 Comments